Find Affordable College Courses

 The following schools top our list of the Most Popular Linguistics & Comparative Literature Master's Degree Colleges.

 Our 2023 rankings named The Graduate Center, CUNY the most popular school in the Middle Atlantic Region for linguistics and comparative literature students working on their master’s degree.
-Located in the city of New York, The Graduate Center is a public college with a medium-sized student population.
+Located in the large city of New York, The Graduate Center is a public school with a medium-sized student population.

 Women make up 51% of the comparative literature majors at the school.